All Episodes

 dan friesen

-So Alex is going to play some clips of Robert Welch's speech.
+So Alex is going to play some clips of uh, Robert Welch speech.

 alex jones

-I'm going to air excerpts of an hour-long speech he gave in 1958 here today, but here's just a few minutes out.
+All right, i'm going to air excerpts from an hour-long speech he gave in 1958 here today, but here's just a few minutes out.

 robert w welch-jr

-A part of that plan, of course, is to induce the gradual surrender of American sovereignty, piece by piece and step by step, to various international organizations.
+A part of that plan, of course, is to induce the graduate video better of American sovereignty, piece by piece and step by step, to various international organizations, of which the United Nations is the outstanding but far from the only example man.

 dan friesen